 Commodity price differentials.
 The price differential between our well head price for oil and the WTI benchmark price is primarily driven by the cost to transport oil via train, pipeline or truck to refineries.
-The price differential between our well head price for natural gas and the NYMEX benchmark price is primarily driven by gathering, processing and transportation costs.
+The price differential between our well head price for natural gas and the NYMEX benchmark price is primarily driven by BTU content along with gathering, processing and transportation costs.